Matt Gaetz: Tenure

-On September 25, 2016, following the death of Miami Marlins pitcher José Fernández, Gaetz criticized the athletes protesting during the national anthem in a tweet.

-Gaetz was listed as a member of the moderate Republican Main Street Partnership from at least January to June 2017.
+Following the death of Miami Marlins pitcher José Fernández, Gaetz criticized the athletes protesting during the national anthem in a tweet on September 25, 2016.
+He was listed as a member of the moderate Republican Main Street Partnership from at least January to June 2017.
 Gaetz served as a top campaign adviser to Ron DeSantis during his 2018 gubernatorial campaign.
 He managed debate preparations and "drafted early administration organizational charts, helped steer early policy decisions and played a huge role in DeSantis' appointments", according to Politico.

-In January 2018, Gaetz invited alt-right Holocaust denier Charles C. Johnson to attend Donald Trump's State of the Union address.
-Johnson previously raised money for the neo-Nazi website The Daily Stormer.
-Gaetz defended Johnson in an interview, saying that Johnson was neither a Holocaust denier nor a white supremacist.

-In April 2019, Gaetz hired Darren Beattie as a speechwriter.
+Gaetz hired Darren Beattie as a speechwriter in April 2019.
 Beattie had previously been fired as a speechwriter for the Trump administration after attending a conference associated with white nationalists.

-Gaetz attended political rallies alongside members of the Proud Boys in 2018 and 2020.

-After the 2020 State of the Union Address, Gaetz filed an ethics complaint against Speaker of the House Nancy Pelosi, claiming she had committed a "flagrant violation of decorum" and perhaps broken the law by ripping up her copy of the speech.
+He attended political rallies in 2018 and 2019 at which members of the Proud Boys were present.
+After the 2020 State of the Union Address, Gaetz filed an ethics complaint against speaker of the House Nancy Pelosi, arguing that she had committed a "flagrant violation of decorum" and perhaps broken the law by ripping up her copy of the speech.

-In February 2020, Gaetz announced that he would no longer accept campaign contributions from federal political action committees.

-On January 10, 2021, House Republican leader Kevin McCarthy complained on a phone call that Gaetz was unnecessarily "putting people in jeopardy", noting that the rioters at the U.S. Capitol on January 6 "came prepared with rope".
+Gaetz announced that he would no longer accept campaign contributions from federal political action committees in February 2020.
+House Republican leader Kevin McCarthy complained on a January 10, 2021, phone call that Gaetz was unnecessarily "putting people in jeopardy", noting that the rioters at the U.S. Capitol on January 6 "came prepared with rope".
 The conversation was reported in April 2022.

-In 2021, Gaetz and Georgia representative Marjorie Taylor Greene began a nationwide "America First Tour" on May 7, in The Villages, Florida.
-During the tour, Gaetz and Greene repeated debunked claims of fraud in the 2020 election, attacked Big Tech and, at one event, claimed that the Second Amendment was for "maintaining, within the citizenry, the ability to maintain an armed rebellion against the government, if that becomes necessary."
+Gaetz and Georgia representative Marjorie Taylor Greene began a nationwide "America First Tour" on May 7, 2021, in The Villages, Florida.
+During the tour, Gaetz and Greene repeated debunked claims of fraud in the 2020 election, attacked Big Tech and, at one event, argued that the Second Amendment was for "maintaining, within the citizenry, the ability to maintain an armed rebellion against the government, if that becomes necessary."
 As a consequence of the controversy the speakers had generated, their appearance at a conference site at Laguna Hills, in Orange County, California, was canceled.

-In June 2021, Gaetz was one of 21 House Republicans to vote against a resolution to give the Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6.

-In February 2023, Gaetz invited Corey Ryan Beekman to lead the pledge of allegiance at a Judiciary Committee hearing.
+Gaetz was one of 21 House Republicans to vote against a resolution to give the Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6 in June 2021.
+Gaetz invited Corey Ryan Beekman to lead the pledge of allegiance at a Judiciary Committee hearing in February 2023.
 Beekman was charged with murder in 2019 in Michigan, and the victim's family criticized the invitation.
 Gaetz apologized to the family.